 Best Food at Hollywood Studios

-While one of our top tips for Disney is to pack your own meals.
+One of our top Hollywood Studios tips and for Disney in general is to pack your own meals.
 It’ll save you a lot of money in the parks on larger meals and give you more money to spend on snacks!
-We love grabbing fun and unique snacks in the park, from blue milk, to Mickey ice cream bars.
+But we love grabbing fun and unique snacks in the park, from blue milk, to Mickey ice cream bars.
 Here is a list of some of the best food at Hollywood Studios worth splurging on!

 Blue or Green Milk (Galaxy’s Edge): We tried both blue and green milk and really liked them, although we hear you either love it or you don’t.
 You can get them with alcohol ($14) or without alcohol ($8) and we still cannot figure out what exactly they tasted like, but they are a fun drink to try in Galaxy’s Edge!